cdca001/gmid_skywater130nm/README.md

 # Issue
 Modelname invalid.
 After install retries, the issue is still there.
 The real solution is to change the W and L of transistor.
 The default unit in skywater PDK is micrometers.
 Meaning, you do not need to use 1e-6 and instead just use 1 to indicate 1 micron.

+# Update 09-09
+Was able to generate tables using the gmid scripts.
+Created sky130_lib.py to overwrite some class functions.
+This is necessary because skywater devices are defined as subcircuits.

+# NEXT
+1. Install VSCODE with jupyter and copilot
+2. Create jupyter notebook to create a common source amplifier using gmid methodology